Blobiathan/Blobiathan.github.io/docs/03-Component-Selection/Component-Selection.md

 **MicroSD card holder:**

-There is not several different types of surface mount microSD slots that can be compared, they all do exactly the same thing.
+There are not several different types of surface mount microSD slots that can be compared, they all do exactly the same thing.
 THe only differences between these devices is style, and maybe slight differences in quality.
 Because of this I found it was not helpful, or possible to create a comparison between different options in regards to this device.

 **Product Name:** MSD-4-A
 **Price:** $0.36/each
 **Link:** [Link to product](https://www.digikey.com/en/products/detail/same-sky-formerly-cui-devices/MSD-4-A/21796808)

+## Microcontroller Selection

+**Requirements:**
+For my board to function the microcontroller must have at least one SPI subsystem, one UART, and 2 i2C subsystems.
+It will also need 2 GPIO pins.
+This comes to a total of 10 pins, 2 i2C pins, 3 SPI pins, 1 clock pin, 1 power pin, 1 ground pin, and 2 GPIO pins.